ramybahy/BoxCommerceSignupTest/README.md

 **Why these tools:**
 - **Selenium** is widely used for web automation and allows interaction with dynamic elements.
 - **TestNG** provides annotations, assertions, and reporting features.
+- **WebDriverManager** removes the need to manually download, set up, or maintain browser drivers (like ChromeDriver).
+It automatically manages the driver binaries, ensures version compatibility with the installed browser, and simplifies test execution across different environments.
 - **Maven** simplifies dependency management and project setup.

 ---